-A FOUL TIP is a batted ball that goes sharp and direct from the bat to the catcher and is legally caught.
-It is not a foul tip unless caught, and any foul tip that is caught is a strike, and the ball is in play.
+A FOUL TIP is a batted ball that goes sharp and direct from the bat to the catcher's hands and is legally caught.
+It is not a foul tip unless caught and any foul tip that is caught is a strike, and the ball is in play.
+It is not a catch if it is a rebound, unless the ball has first touched the catcher's glove or hand.